 This article is obviously not neutral – MIFC believes there are many potential benefits from unbundling, and like Comhairle nan Eilean Siar, we believe the whole topic needs exploration and examination.
 But our job is to represent the community, not just propose our own ideas.
 So we want to hear from you on this topic, please tell us what you think.
 Please comment or email us if you have concerns, ideas or suggestions on aspects of this topic, or anyting that we have not covered here.
 We will follow up on this with broader consultation and survey work.
 Debate on this topic needs to be properly informed, so we hope this makes a good start at explaining what unbundling could mean.

 “A consultation on a change in how ferry services are delivered allows a healthy debate and if this leads to more local accountability and service delivery that places island needs first that can only be a good conversation to have.”
 Councillor Uisdean Robertson, Chair of Transportation, Comhairle nan Eilean Siar

 But there is more ….

 As mentioned further up, one of the potential outcomes of unbundling is that island communities might bid to operate their own ferry services, via a community-controlled or community-owned ferry company.
-We have commissioned consultancy on this topic from ferry expert Roy Pedersen, that we will be publishing in a subsequent post shortly.
+Read about that here.